Labour, Greens say GCSB bill remains flawed

 "More importantly, you're taking an agency that wasn't allowed to spy on New Zealanders and giving them a significant opportunity to begin spying on New Zealanders and then justify an expansion of that.
 That's what New Zealanders will be alarmed at."

-Next story in Political: Fran Mold new Labour chief of staff
+Next story in Politics: Fran Mold new Labour chief of staff

 Copyright © 2013, Radio New Zealand